-Courses for Exchange Students
+Courses for exchange students

 Students coming on exchange to Uppsala University via a “departmental exchange” are restricted in what they can study.
-Please contact your departmental coordinator at Uppsala to find out which courses or subject areas are available for you.
+Please contact your departmental coordinator at Uppsala University to find out which courses or subject areas are available for you.

 Credits and Grades

 The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester for full time studies.
 A full academic year corresponds to 60 credits, thus, one semester corresponds to 30 credits.
 Furthermore, one semester corresponds to 20 weeks and one week corresponds to 40 hours of study.
 Each week of full-time study is worth 1.5 credits.

 The grading system differs between faculties and disciplinary domains.
 You can read about this in more detail in the following document: Grading System.
 The grade “Fail” does not appear on an official transcript of records.